 For 16 and 17-year-old test-takers, however, strict additional requirements apply, and there are states where the minimum age is even higher.
 This is possible because the GED is a state-specific assessment, and states issue the GED diploma to successful applicants.

 There are many education professionals who think that this needs to change and that anyone age 16 and over should be allowed to sit for the GED exam, and quite a few go even further and want the exam open to ANY student.
 And this makes a lot of sense!

 First, high-achieving and gifted students will be able to verify their skills and proficiency in key educational subject fields, and it gives them the opportunity to enroll in college earlier.
 This way, they will be more challenged to reach their full potential and not get bored in school.

-Second, the GED exam gives students that, for some reason, struggle at their schools a chance to demonstrate their skills and academic proficiency at the high school graduation level, so they can successfully exit the high school system and get into the workforce or enroll in credit-bearing college courses.
+Second, the GED exam gives students who, for some reason, struggle at their schools a chance to demonstrate their skills and academic proficiency at the high school graduation level so they can successfully exit the high school system and get into the workforce or enroll in credit-bearing college courses.

 The fact of the matter is that the Omicron variants continue to threaten in-class and in-person instruction, so our state legislatures should really make it a top priority to remove each and every barrier to taking the GED exam so students can get ahead in career and education.

 There are educational professionals who argue that there shouldn’t be any age restriction at all to taking the GED test without any limitations whatsoever.
-They say that states should deem that all students that score high enough on the four GED exams have met their state’s graduation requirements, so they are ready to leave high school.
+They say that states should deem that all students who score high enough on the four GED exams have met their state’s graduation requirements so they are ready to leave high school.

 Enacting this solution comes at hardly any cost, and it will have little effect on the financial situations of our school districts if any at all.
 The bill to get this option going would likely be just one page or less, and there will probably be sufficient bipartisan support for this proposal.